Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Methods

 The computational meshes used in the simulations consist of approximately 20 million cells.
 The airfoil is enclosed by a C-type mesh, which features approximately 400 cells along the airfoil's circumference.
 Approximately 160 cells are used to discretize the surface of the cylinder in cases where it is present.
 The boundary layer on the airfoil is captured by a mesh with $\Delta y_1/C \approx 0.0015$, where $\Delta y_1$ is the height of the first wall-normal cell.
 The spanwise direction is uniformly discretized into 128 cells.
-To verify the LES results, we compare the results of pressure coefficient $C_p$ and skin-friction coefficient $C_f$, defined as $C_p = P/\left(0.5 \rho U_\infty^2\right)$, and $C_f = \tau_w/ \left(0.5 \rho U_\infty^2\right)$ respectively, where $\rho$ is the fluid density, around the airfoil from the ``None-5'' case with those generated from DNS by Gao et al. \cite{gao2019} at the same $Re_C$.
+To verify the LES results, we compare the results of pressure coefficient $C_p$ and skin-friction coefficient $C_f$, defined as $C_p = P/\left(0.5 \rho U_\infty^2\right)$, and $C_f = \tau_w/ \left(0.5 \rho U_\infty^2\right)$ respectively, where $\rho$ is the fluid density and $P$ is the gauge pressure, around the airfoil from the ``None-5'' case with those generated from DNS by Gao et al. \cite{gao2019} at the same $Re_c$.
 The present LES results agree well with the reference DNS results.
 Additionally, a grid convergence test performed by repeating the ``None-11'' case with a finer mesh of 40 million cells produces less than 3\% difference in the time-averaged lift coefficients, suggesting that the current grid resolution is sufficiently high.

 The lift force, $F_L$, is obtained by numerically integrating the surface pressure and shear stress components normal to the freestream.
 The lift coefficient is then calculated using the lift force by

+The pressure is scaled by $P/(\rho U_\infty^2)$.
 For additional details on the computational setup and validation results, readers are referred to our previous work \cite{leung2024}.

-With data for the pressure distribution and the lift coefficients generated from the simulations, optimal sensor configurations are identified using CAAF and other data-driven methods: naive FA, QR pivoting with POD modes and Bayesian experimental design.
+With data for the pressure distribution and the lift coefficients generated from the simulations, optimal sensor configurations are identified using CAAF and other data-driven methods: naive FA, Pivoted-QR, and Bayesian experimental design.
 Baseline configurations given by uniformly distributed sensors are also tested.
 The simulation data serve as inputs to the data-driven methods for identifying optimal sensor locations.
-While QR pivoting with POD modes requires only pressure distribution data as input, Bayesian experimental design and FA methods require both pressure and lift data.
+While Pivoted-QR requires only pressure distribution data as input, Bayesian experimental design and FA methods require both pressure and lift data.